pmonnin/ontology-statistics/README.md

 * _type-predicate_: predicate used to type an object with a class from the ontology
 * _gexf-export_: boolean value to indicate the need to generate the _output.gexf_ file
 * _timeout_: timeout value for HTTP requests
+* _cycle-computation_: boolean value to indicate whether cycle computation must be performed
+* _cycles-output_: boolean value to indicate whether the file *output-cycles.json* must be generated.
+Does not impact the computed statistics on cycles that are stored in the main file

 ## Output